 Case M. McGee is vice president, Human Resources and Communications, for Archer Daniels Midland Company.
 In this role, he leads ADM’s efforts to attract and retain world-class talent to deliver results, and oversees the company’s global communications activities, including advertising and marketing communications; employee and financial communications; and media relations.
 McGee also serves as Human Resources partner for the company’s Corn Processing business unit and its North America regional operations.
 McGee joined ADM in 1998.
 He has held several positions across ADM’s businesses.
 McGee holds both a bachelor’s degree in communication and an MBA from Millikin University in Decatur, Illinois.
 He currently serves on the University of Illinois Employer Advisory Board and on the Lincoln College Presidential Advisory Council, and is chairman of the board of the Illinois Diversity Council.

-Steve Miranda is the Managing Director for Cornell University’s “Center for Advanced Human Resource Studies” (CAHRS).
+Steve Miranda is the Officer, HR and Technical Services at the Federal Reserve System.
+He is the fomrmer Managing Director for Cornell University’s “Center for Advanced Human Resource Studies” (CAHRS).
 CAHRS is the world's leading partnership between industry and academia, devoted to linking people and knowledge to achieve excellence in human resources.
 Prior to his role with Cornell, Steve was the Chief Human Resource and Content Integration Officer for the Society for Human Resource Management (SHRM).

 Melissa Strait is Chief People Officer at Arby’s.
 Melissa is responsible for leading the strategy, development and execution of key organizational effectiveness and talent management programs across the company.
 Melissa has been with Arby's since 1984, when she started as a team member working in an Arby's restaurant in Michigan.
 Melissa graduated from Hope College with a Bachelor's of Arts degree in psychology.
 In 1995, she became director of training and then her career quickly progressed as she worked for both Arby's franchisees and eventually as the franchisor.
 Melissa was named Vice President of Training and Development in 2000 before later becoming Senior Vice President of Human Resources and Leadership Development.